 - A remaining warranty on the roof

 The size of the roof affects both the materials and the labor involved.
-The larger the roof, the more work is involved in the installation and the more materials need to be ordered.
+The larger the roof, the more work is involved in the installation, and the more materials need to be ordered.

-If your roof is very steep, that can make the installation more difficult.
-Steep roofs aren’t easily walkable and therefore more staging and care for the safety of the roofers must be taken.
+If your roof is very steep, the installation can be more difficult.
+Steep roofs aren’t easily walkable, and therefore more staging and care for the safety of the roofers must be taken.

 Shingles tend to be a less expensive option than tiles.
 Within each type of material, there are different qualities and types.
 The overall cost of the roof will be affected by what you purchase.